 Alternatively, 401(k) plans allow participants to save up to $56k and give employers additional flexibility in matching programs.
 Spark 401k offers small businesses traditional 401(k) plans, safe harbor plans, and solo 401(k) plans that are affordable and easy to set up.
-For a limited time only, save up to $750 on registration fees when you set up a 401(k) advisor will help you select the right plan for you and your business.
+Not only that, but they cost up to 66% less than the industry average.
+Get started with Spark 401k and a 401(k) advisor will help you select the right plan for you and your business.

 How a SIMPLE IRA Works

 A SIMPLE IRA is called a “poor man’s 401(k)” because it provides many 401(k) advantages at a lower cost.
 However, a SIMPLE IRA has lower contribution limits than alternatives like SEP IRAs.
 Still, while SIMPLE IRA contribution limits are lower than other options, they only require that an employer matches between 1% – 3% of employee deferrals and are a great choice if you want to incentivize employee retirement savings.

 Unlike 401(k) plans, SIMPLE IRAs cost virtually nothing for employers to administer – generally less than $20 per employee per year.
 Also unlike 401(k) plans, they do not require annual filings or compliance testing to ensure the plan remains in balance.
 This exclusion from testing is something that SIMPLE IRAs have in common with Safe Harbor 401(k)s.